 Put your baby to bed when he or she is tired but not fully asleep

-- This method is mainly for those who aren’t using co-sleeping, which means parents who want their baby to learn how to sleep on their own without needing you from an early age.
-If you put the baby to sleep when he’s drowsy and let him fall asleep on his own, without you rubbing his back or soothing him to sleep then he will develop the habit of falling asleep without your constant presence.
+- This method is mainly for those who aren’t co-sleeping, in other words parents who want their baby to learn how to sleep on their own without needing you.
+If you put the baby to sleep when she is drowsy and let her fall asleep on her own, without you rubbing her back or soothing her to sleep, then she may develop the habit of falling asleep without your constant presence.
+Some babies need more reassurance, and the constant comfort from their parents, so this may not work for all babies.

 Consistent bedtime schedule and rituals